 Standing at an impressive 328 metres high, the Sky Tower is New Zealand’s highest building and the peak of Auckland’s skyline.
 If you’re after that postcard worthy panorama, the observation deck delivers with views spanning up to 80 kilometres on a fine day.
 The Sky Tower’s not just about the views though—it’s the perfect place for thrill seekers too.
 Pick from a wander around the building’s exterior at 192 metres high with the Sky Walk or go all out with the Sky Jump bungee.
 If you’re not much of a daredevil, take in 360° views of Auckland while you enjoy a delicious meal at The Sugar Club on the 53rd floor.

 Auckland has a number of islands dotted along its coastline and one of the most well-known of these is Waiheke, the island of wine.
 Pop over on the ferry and enjoy watching the city fade away as you journey towards paradise.
 The island is home to a plethora of interesting art galleries and eateries but the real attractions are Waiheke’s beautiful beaches and stunning vineyards.
 Join a guided tour for tastings of some of New Zealand’s best wines or take things at your own pace and break up all that booze with a stroll along Oneroa or Onetangi beach.
+If you're looking to up the stakes, then why not have a go at a Waiheke zipline and wine tasting tour in one.
 Whether you’re there for a day trip or a weekend, it’s nearly impossible not to fall in love with Waiheke.

-For a more adventurous island escape, check out Rangitoto.
+For a more adventurous island escape, check out Rangitoto—you can even scout this one out from above with a seaplane flight experience across Auckland.
 Emerging from the sea 600 years ago, Rangitoto Island is one of Auckland’s many volcanoes.
 An iconic Auckland landmark, it’s a popular day trip for those keen on hiking, boating and all things nature.
 The summit track will take you through the world’s largest pohutukawa forest and the views from the pinnacle will take your breath away.
 The walk up is only an hour long, but make sure you set aside some time to crawl through the lava caves and tunnels you’ll pass on the way up.

 Visit Auckland’s oldest park, located on the Pukekawa volcano and stroll through the bushy walkways and grassy lawns.
 Auckland’s majestic War Memorial Museum is sitting pretty at the top of the hill and the views from its steps are pretty fantastic.
 The Auckland Domain also contains the Wintergardens, which has two gorgeous glass houses overflowing with flowers and plants.
 With a fernery, duck ponds and perfect picnic spots dotted all around, there are options galore for things to do at the Domain.